master-hax/pixel-backup-gang/README.md

 **everything located under `/the_binding` on the external drive should now be visible by apps at `/the_binding` in the internal storage** (the directories are automatically created if they don't already exist)

 > [!NOTE]
+> Google Photos will not instantly pick up the new media.
+It scans the filesystem to update their library when it wants to.
-> We send a media scan broadcast when the drive is mounted ([ext4](https://github.com/master-hax/pixel-backup-gang/blob/87a0fcc2d4481a54e5c8750bfbf2be8fcee0f50d/scripts/mount_ext4.sh#L52-L54),[VFAT](https://github.com/master-hax/pixel-backup-gang/blob/87a0fcc2d4481a54e5c8750bfbf2be8fcee0f50d/scripts/remount_vfat.sh#L60-L63)) - however, you may need to force close then re-open Google Photos for it to notice the new files.
+> However, we send a media scan broadcast when the drive is mounted ([ext4](https://github.com/master-hax/pixel-backup-gang/blob/87a0fcc2d4481a54e5c8750bfbf2be8fcee0f50d/scripts/mount_ext4.sh#L52-L54),[VFAT](https://github.com/master-hax/pixel-backup-gang/blob/87a0fcc2d4481a54e5c8750bfbf2be8fcee0f50d/scripts/remount_vfat.sh#L60-L63))
+> this is reported to be reliable to get photos to do a scan, however you may need to force close then re-open Google Photos

 ### unmounting